alter5/citygo-frontend-angular/README.md

 * The front-end of this application uses Angular, Angular Material, and Tailwind.
 * The back-end uses Node.js and PostgreSQL for storing the trips.
 To view the back-end implementation, see this [repo](https://github.com/alter5/citygo-backend-node "CityGo backend repo").
 * APIs used:
-  * Google Maps: displaying and navigating trips
+  * Google Maps: Gets destination info, and allows for navigating trips
-  * Unsplashed: getting images for trip destinations
+  * Unsplashed: Gets images for trip destinations
-  * Data.gov: obtained a .csv containing every US city.
+  * Data.gov: The backends parses a .csv file containing every US city.
 This prevents excessive calls to the Google Maps API when using city data.

 &nbsp;<br>
 <div align="center">